 - applying for bankruptcy yourself.
 You have several routes you can use to do this.

 Debt management plans

 If you have enough money left over after paying your priority creditors and essential expenses, you may be able to arrange a debt management plan (DMP).

 A DMP is an informal arrangement with your creditors to pay back the debt by regular instalments.
 Instead of speaking to your creditors yourself to arrange the plan, a debt management company, known as a DMP provider, does it for you.
+You make one payment directly to the DMP provider and then it divides the payment fairly between your creditors.
 Some DMP providers charge for this service, although there are several who will do it for free.

-- DMPs only cover non-priority debts and you will have to deal with the more important priority debts yourself
+You need to be aware that some DMP providers charge upfront fees or administration fees that mean you have less money to pay off your debts.
+Also DMPs only cover non-priority debts and you will have to deal with the more important priority debts yourself.

 If you are thinking about using a DMC, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.